St. John's Park: Development by Trinity Church

 The square and park began to attract upscale residents, and was continually upgraded, with the addition of gaslight and curbstones, the laying out of streets around the square – which the church laid out, graded and named, but then ceded to the city, the construction of a fence around the park in 1866 to which residents received keys, and extensive landscaping, including gravel paths and flowerbeds, and trees such as catalpas, cottonwoods, horse chestnuts and silver birches.
 In addition to serving the local residents, the park was used for church events, including annual festivals for children of the parish.
 During the coldest winters, the park trustees flooded the park to create a large ice skating rink.

-By 1827, the "ornate and elegant" neighborhood had achieved a fashionable status, with residents from the "first families" of the city such as Hamilton, Schulyer, Delafield, and Tappan, as well as William Paulding, the mayor of New York City from 1924-26.
+By 1827, the "ornate and elegant" neighborhood had achieved a fashionable status, with residents from the "first families" of the city such as Hamilton, Schulyer, Delafield, and Tappan, as well as William Paulding Jr., the mayor of New York City from 1825-1826 and 1827-1829.
 At around the same time the name "St. John's Park", after the church, had begun to be used instead of "Hudson Square".
 The square's "polished elegance", which was "in a class with Washington Square and Grancery Park" only lasted a single generation, from 1825-1850.
 During this time, one observer called it "the fairest interior portion of the city", and the Evening Post in 1847 called it "a spot of Eden lovliness ..
 It seems as if retiring from the din and tumult of the noisy town to enjoy its own secret solitude.